tal-pm/vscode_workspace_msvc_debugger/README.md

 # Project Structure

-The debugger supports subfolder of the workspace and when a c/c++ file is run via the debugger the debugger will create the following project structure.
+The debugger supports subfolder of the workspace and when a c/c++ file is run via the debugger the debugger will create the following project structure:

 📦\<Project Name><br>
  ┣ 📂Build<br>